EvgenyDos/ansible-cloudformations-lab/docs/README.operator.md

     ├── texttools
     └── users

-In this context the subdirectories are called **Topics**.
+In this context the subdirectories called **Topics**.
 An exam has so many tasks for a student as many topics are defined on this level.
+For example, if an exam has ten topics, a student will be assigned ten tasks of the exam.

 Let's see the **users** topic.